 As an example, a leader driving democratization within an organization may take a portfolio view across these metrics and take necessary actions.
 As shown below, with other dimensions being equal, Tech #1 has lower adoption and Tech#2 has lower embedded-ness, signifying that the latter is embraced by the citizen developer cohort but perhaps requires a boost via additional organizational change management.

 This is an excerpt from the original article titled “Taking Democratization of Technology to the Next Level: Opportunities for Leaders in a Post-Pandemic World” was published during the Professional Services Council (PSC) Tech Trends Conference.
-For the more in-depth article which includes examples of organizations that have embraced democratization of technology and a breakdown of the six personas boosters (as shown in the graphic above), read more here.
+For the more in-depth article which includes examples of organizations that have embraced democratization of technology and a breakdown of the six personas boosters, read more here.